larsks/blog.oddbit.com-posts/apache-virtual-host-statistics.md

 Title: Apache virtual host statistics
 Date: 2010-2-19
-Tags: visualization,logging,software,release,apache,sofware

-#
+Tags: visualization logging software release apache sofware

 As part of a project I'm working on I wanted to get a rough idea of the activity of the Apache virtual hosts on the system.
-I wasn't able to find exactly what I wanted, so I refreshed my memory of curses to bring you *vhoststats*.
+I wasn't able to find exactly what I wanted, so I refreshed my memory of curses to bring you _vhoststats_.

 This tools reads an Apache log file (with support for arbitrary formats) and generates a dynamic bar chart showing the activity (in number of requests and bytes transferred) of hosts on the system.
 The output might look something like this (but with colors):

     [2010/02/19 20:21:32] Hosts: 7 [Displayed: 7] Requests: 104

     host1.companyA.com   [R:1         ]  #